-- max\overall\power [int or tuple of int, optional] The maximal sum of powers of all parameters contributing to the squared matrix element.
-If a tuple is given, gives the maximal sum of powers for each of several operator configurations (see add\parameter).
+- max\overall\power [int, optional] The maximal sum of powers of all parameters contributing to the squared matrix element.
 Typically, if parameters can affect the couplings at n vertices, this number is 2n.
 Default value: 4. - n\bases [int, optional] The number of morphing bases generated.
 If n\bases > 1, multiple bases are combined, and the weights for each basis are reduced by a factor 1 / n\bases.
 Currently only the default choice of 1 is fully implemented.
 Do not use any other value for now.
 Default value: 1. - include\existing\benchmarks [bool, optional] If True, the previously defined benchmarks are included in the morphing basis.
 In that case, the number of free parameters in the optimization routine is reduced.
 If False, the existing benchmarks will still be simulated, but are not part of the morphing routine.
 Default value: True. - n\trials [int, optional] Number of random basis configurations tested in the optimization procedure.
 A larger number will increase the run time of the optimization, but lead to better results.
 Default value: 100. - n\test\thetas [int, optional] Number of random parameter points used to evaluate the expected mean squared morphing weights.
 A larger number will increase the run time of the optimization, but lead to better results.
 Default value: 100.